Topics on this page:

 Have a look at our Indonesian History page.

 Indonesians are a friendly people, most travel guides tell you.
 It is true.
 Despite their severe economic and political problems, Indonesians have remained open and friendly.
 They laugh a lot and they smile a lot.
-Also to apologize or when they feel embarrassed.
+They also laugh by way of an apology or when they feel embarrassed.

-There may be times when you feel tempted to loose your temper, such as in traffic situations.
+There may be times when you feel tempted to lose your temper, such as in traffic situations.
 Remember, no matter what happens, remain calm and friendly.

 And smile to get things done or to apologize.